MicrosoftDocs/azure-devops-docs/docs/repos/git/git-config.md

 #### [Visual Studio 2017](#tab/visual-studio-2017/)

-You can only view and modify this setting in [Visual Studio](git-config.md?tabs=visual-studio-2019).
+You can only view and modify this setting in [Visual Studio 2019](git-config.md?tabs=visual-studio-2019#automatically-load-the-solution-when-opening-a-git-repository) or later.

 #### [Git Command Line](#tab/git-command-line/)

-You can only view and modify this setting in [Visual Studio](git-config.md?tabs=visual-studio-2019).
+You can only view and modify this setting in [Visual Studio 2019](git-config.md?tabs=visual-studio-2019#automatically-load-the-solution-when-opening-a-git-repository) or later.

 * * *